 Definition:

-The word it refers to something that gives you a deep sense of satisfaction, joy, or personal benefit—not just materially, but emotionally or mentally too.
-When an experience, job, relationship, or task is reward, it feels worth your time, energy, and effort, even if it’s challenging.
+It refers to something that provides a sense of satisfaction, fulfillment, or benefit, especially after hard work or effort.
+It often describes experiences, actions, The word it refers to something that gives you a deep sense of satisfaction, joy, or personal benefit—not just materially, but emotionally or mentally too.
+When an experience, job, relationship, or task is rewarding, it feels worth your time, energy, and effort, even if it’s challenging.

+For example, teaching someone a new skill might be hard work, but when you see their success, the happiness and pride you feel can be genuinely rewarding.
+Similarly, volunteering doesn’t pay money, but it can still feel worthwhile.
 In short, it describes moments or experiences that give back to you in a meaningful way—through growth, gratitude, success, or joy—making everything you invested feel totally worthwhile.

 Etymology